jellison8640/site/docs/geog585.md

     keep_md: true
 ---

+Below is a sample of data analysis I completed for the final project in my Advanced Spatial Analysis course.
+First- using the `spatstat` package, I checked and analyzed the distribution patterns of Burrowing Owl nests within Prairie Dog colonies using Ripley's K- function and Ripley's L, a transformed version to stabilize the variance.
+I also identified and demonstrated using `dbscan` as potential tool to identify clusters within the nest points.
+Secondly- I demonstrated some of the issues I had run into with using shapefiles with the `sf` package and share a function I wrote to convert shapefiles of hand-digitized classified landscapes into rasters for preparation to use `landscapemetrics`.
+Finally- I calculated and sampled metrics using `landscapemetrics` and briefly demonstrate some of the potential application of these metrics.

 # Data Analysis

 ## Loading Data

 First, load the packages we'll use directly.
-They'll load any other packages they're contingent on.
+They'll also load any other packages they're contingent on.

 ```r
 library(sf)                                  ##for working with spatial data